Sometimes, words fail me.

 Or maybe I’ve yet to learn how to place them correctly.

 Most of the frustrating moments for anyone battling mental health issues come with trying to make the person they’re talking to understand what they’re feeling.
-And what people have to realise is that it’d hard, incredibly hard to talk about it, to start a conversation.
+And what people have to realise is that it’s hard, incredibly hard to talk about it, to start a conversation.
 There will never be a right way to start, a right way to manoeuvre through the feelings and all that comes out is stuttered words spit out after being tongue-tied for so long.
-And hope.
+And then there is that small sliver of hope.
 Hope that they understand, that the other person makes sense of the words, to relate, to empathise.
 And if the other person has dealt with the same or any other of the same sorts, then they will get it and it takes a big weight off of your shoulders.
 But when they don’t, all you are left with is this feeling of inadequacy and embarrassment and crushed hope.

 We’ve all been there.